fe1ixxu/ALMA/README.md

 **ALMA** (**A**dvanced **L**anguage **M**odel-based Tr**A**nslator) is a many-to-many LLM-based translation model,  which adopts a new translation model paradigm: it begins with fine-tuning on monolingual data and is further optimized using high-quality parallel data.
 This two-step fine-tuning process ensures strong translation performance.

 ### **ALMA-R (NEW!)** builds upon ALMA models, with further LoRA fine-tuning with our proposed **Contrastive Preference Optimization (CPO)** as opposed to the Supervised Fine-tuning used in ALMA.
-CPO fine-tuning requires our custom-built triplet preference data, which is also released at [huggingface dataset](https://huggingface.co/datasets/haoranxu/ALMA-R-Preference).
+CPO fine-tuning requires our [triplet preference data](https://huggingface.co/datasets/haoranxu/ALMA-R-Preference) for preference learning.
 ALMA-R now can matches or even exceeds GPT-4 or WMT winners!

 The original ALMA repository can be found [here](https://github.com/fe1ixxu/ALMA/tree/a3cc7877752779346312bb07798172eadc83d692).